 Baseline surveys to determine presence of SJMSCP covered species will be conducted within 2 years of acquisition.
-The survey will consist primarily of a complete search of all potential Swainson's hawk nesting substrates within a 2-mile radius of the preserve to the extent possible given potential access constraints from surrounding landowners.
-Baseline surveys may also include focused surveys for burrowing owls, loggerhead shrikes, or tricolored blackbirds.
+The survey will consist primarily of a complete search of all potential Swainson's hawk and tricolored blackbird nesting substrates within a 2-mile radius of the preserve to the extent possible given potential access constraints from surrounding landowners.
+Baseline surveys may also include focused surveys for burrowing owls or loggerhead shrikes.
 All wildlife species detected, including SJMSCP-covered species, will be recorded.

-The baseline habitat and focused species surveys will be updated once every 3 years by mapping changes in habitats/crop types found within a 2-mile radius of the preserve and repeating the focused nesting Swainson's hawk survey within a 2-mile radius of the preserve.
+The baseline habitat and focused species surveys will be updated once every 3 years by mapping changes in habitats/crop types found within a 2-mile radius of the preserve and repeating the focused nesting Swainson's hawk and tricolored blackbird surveys within a 2-mile radius of the preserve.
 Mapped data will be recorded in the GIS database.
 The results of the focused survey and assessment of adjacent land uses will be provided in the SJMSCP program-level annual report.